88-degrees/Book-of-Changes/appendix02s1.md

 The same editors compare the conclusion of paragraph 6 in the symbolism of hexagram 11.
 'What is external' there, and 'what is internal here,' have, they say, the same reference,--the state, namely, of the whole kingdom, the expressions differing according to the different standpoints from which they are made.
 The view in the translation is that of Kû Hsî.
 It is difficult to hold the balance between them.
 The newer view, perhaps, is the preferable.

 293:XX Wind moving above the earth has the widest sweep, and nothing escapes its influence; it penetrates everywhere.
 This symbolism is more appropriate to the subject in hand than that of many other hexagrams.
 Personal influence in a ruler effects much; but the ancient kings wished to add to that the power of published instructions, specially adapted to the character and circumstances of the people.
-Sun, representing the wind, is well adapted to denote this influence;--see the Analects, XII, xix.
+Sun, representing the wind, is well adapted to denote this influence; -- see the Analects, XII, xix.

 The looking in line 1 is superficial, and does not reach far.

 Line 3.
-'He will not err in the path to be pursued;'--advancing or receding as is best.
+'He will not err in the path to be pursued;' --advancing or receding as is best.

 Line 4.
 'The glory of the kingdom' is the virtue of the sovereign and the character of his administration.
 With the sentiment compare Mencius, VII, i, chap.
 21. 2.

 294:XXI Khăng-žze says that thunder and lightning are always found together, and hence their trigrams go together to give the idea of union intended in Shih Ho.
 The one trigram symbolising majesty and the other brightness or intelligence, the application of the hexagram here is easier and more natural than in many other cases.

-1. 'There is no walking:'--that is, the subject of the line will not dare to offend any more.
+1. 'There is no walking:' -- that is, the subject of the line will not dare to offend any more.

 2. '"Being mounted on the strong first line" means,' says Khăng-žze, 'punishing a strong and vehement man, when severity is required, as is denoted by the central position of the line.'